Charlie Jade: Background

 Charlie Jade was considered one of the hot tickets at the MIP show when it was shown there in 2004.
 However, the series has yet to be picked up in some major territories, though the first three episodes did premier at Cascadia Con on September 2, 2006 in SeaTac, WA.
 In these areas, the show seems to enjoy a somewhat "underground" appeal, and the entire series has been widely distributed over Internet file sharing networks.

 In June 2005, Canadian broadcaster CHUM took an unusual step.
 Admitting that the show required a great level of attention, CHUM commissioned a special catch-up episode, "Can of Worms".
 Despite the fact that principal photography had been wrapped nine months before, a small crew gathered in Montreal to film a wraparound story designed to bring new viewers up to speed.
 "Can of Worms" runs between episodes 16 and 17 of Charlie Jade.
-Including this episode, there are 21 episodes in Charlie Jade's first season.
+Including this episode, there are 21 episodes in Charlie Jades first season.Filming locations:'